EverestWorks/EverTerm/src/Current/Linux/README.txt

-python (depends if you have it, so sudo may be needed) pip (depends if you have it, so sudo may be needed) a linux distro with a terminal pyinstaller (install with pip, no sudo needed) hands (gonna need sudo) keyboard (just get one, no sudo needed)
+python (depends if you have it, so sudo may be needed) pip (depends if you have it, so sudo may be needed) a linux distro (use that usb in your closet) pyinstaller (install with pip, no sudo needed) hands (gonna need sudo) keyboard (just get one, no sudo needed)